kevinreber/ai-agent/README.md

 # AI Code Assistant

 An AI-powered coding assistant that can help you with file operations, code execution, and development tasks using Google's Gemini AI model.
+Features an interactive conversation mode that maintains context across multiple prompts.

 ## Features

+- **Interactive Conversations**: Chat with the AI agent with full context awareness
 - **File Operations**: List files, read file contents, write files
 - **Code Execution**: Run Python files with proper output capture
 - **Security**: All operations are constrained to a working directory for safety
-- **Interactive**: Multi-turn conversations with function calling capabilities
+- **Context Memory**: The agent remembers your conversation history and can reference previous actions
+- **Conversation Limits**: Configurable prompt limit (default: 20) to manage resource usage

 ## Requirements